 Biodiesel is a renewable fuel produced from oil seed crops, used cooking oil, and/or animal fat waste.
 It is chemically similar to petroleum diesel, and is produced by combining the oil stock with catalysts and then heating it.
 Biodiesel is not the same as vegetable oil or SVO.
 Biodiesel can be used in any diesel engine.
 Biodiesel and biodiesel blends significantly reduce tailpipe emissions, especially carbon dioxide, carbon monoxide, sulfur dioxide, and particulates (black smoke).
 Using biodiesel decreases the cancer-causing risk of auto exhaust by 94%.
 B20 (20% biodiesel mixed with 80% petroleum diesel) reduces this risk by 27%.
 Click HERE for a chart detailing specific emissions reductions for B100 and B20.

-Star Oilco distributes only commercially produced biodiesel that meets ASTM D6751 specification – a demanding fuel testing regiment that guarantees the fuel will perform properly in your engine.
-No ASTM specification exists for raw vegetable oil, meaning that its use as an engine fuel could negatively effect your engine.
+Star Oilco distributes only commercially produced biodiesel, made in the Pacific Northwest that meets ASTM D6751 specification – a demanding fuel testing regiment that guarantees the fuel will perform properly in your engine.

 3 considerations before using biodiesel